The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 The modification on the $k_{T,g}$ from the \textsc{matter} alone simulations is shown in Fig.~\ref{fig:pgun_ktg_in_medium_lbt_off}.
 By turning off the medium effect in the \textsc{lbt} phase, the loss of energy for the jet itself, as well as the $p_{T,2}$ loss, is significantly diminished, resulting in the disappearance of suppression at large $k_{T,g}$.
 Similar to what was observed in $z_{g}$ and $r_{g}$ distributions, the modification in the $k_{T,g}$ distribution is entirely governed by the medium effect in the low-virtuality \textsc{lbt} phase.

 In Fig.~\ref{fig:inclusive_gamma_tagged_ktg_vacuum}, the comparison between the $k_{T,g}$ distributions for $\gamma$-tagged jets and inclusive jets in $p$-$p$ collisions at $\sqrt{s}=5.02$~TeV is shown for the same $p^{\mathrm{jet}}_{T}$ cuts.
-Inclusive jets exhibit a broader transverse momentum in hard splittings compared to $\gamma$-tagged jets, attributed to a larger gluon jet fraction, but this difference diminishes as $p^{\mathrm{jet}}_{T}$ increases.
+Inclusive jets exhibit a broader transverse momentum in hard splittings compared with $\gamma$-tagged jets, attributed to a larger gluon jet fraction, but this difference diminishes as $p^{\mathrm{jet}}_{T}$ increases.

 Figure~\ref{fig:inclusive_gamma_tagged_ktg_in_medium} presents the medium modification of the $k_{T,g}$ distribution for $\gamma$-tagged jets and inclusive jets.
 For both $\gamma$-tagged jets and inclusive jets, the overall modification exhibits a narrowing pattern mostly dominated by the $p_{T,2}$ loss of the prongs.
-Although no significant bump structure is observed, in the case of $\gamma$-tagged jets, a subtle indication of momentum-broadening effects on quark jets in the \textsc{lbt} phase can be discerned as a flattening on the small $k_{T,g}$ side.
+Although no pronounced bump structure is observed, $\gamma$-tagged jets exhibit a subtle indication of broadening in the hard branchings of quark jets due to recoils generated in the \textsc{lbt} phase, manifesting as a slight flattening on the small-$k_{T,g}$ side.

 Finally, the prediction for the $x_{J\gamma}$-dependent medium modification of the $k_{T,g}$ distribution for $\gamma$-tagged jets in central Pb-Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV is shown in Fig.~\ref{fig:gamma_tagged_ktg_xdep}.
 Given that the suppression at large $k_{T,g}$ persists even with a reduced $x_{J\gamma}$ cut ($x_{J\gamma} > 0.2$), it is evident that jets with large $k_{T,g}$ cannot recover, even when jets with significant energy loss are included, due to the presence of $p_{T,2}$ loss.
-On the small $k_{T,g}$ side, a very flat pattern is seen as a consequence of the competition between the transverse momentum broadening of quark jets in \textsc{lbt} and the other effects narrowing the distribution.
+On the small-$k_{T,g}$ side, a very flat pattern appears as a result of the competition between broad branchings generated by recoils in quark jets during the \textsc{lbt} phase and other effects that narrow the distribution.